Jazz Vespers

 Jazz Vespers is held every 3rd Sunday at 4:50pm.
 Once again this year, we were very pleased to be a venue for the PDX Jazz Festival.

-Jazz Vespers on Sunday, September 21st at 4:50pm, features guest Paul Mazzio on trumpet & flugelhorn …
+Jazz Vespers on Sunday, October 19th at 4:50pm, features guest John Nastos on woodwinds …

-Come hear Paul and the Mike Horsfall Trio on Sunday, September 21st.
+Come hear John and the Mike Horsfall Trio on Sunday, October 19th.
 Pre-Vespers music starts at 4:50pm.

-This marks the first Jazz Vespers of the 2025-26 season.
+This marks the second Jazz Vespers of the 2025-26 season.
 You can find the complete Jazz Vespers guest roster further down on this webpage.

 Other highlights – Pastor David Knapp will guide our liturgy by creatively weaving the lyrics of a selected jazz song into his message.
 The congregation will be singing an original, jazz-influenced liturgy composed by Marguerite Luc.
 Della Simone will be our cantor.
-The Mike Horsfall Trio includes Laurent Nickel on bass, and Tim Rap on drums.
+The Mike Horsfall Trio includes Kevin Deitz on bass, and Tim Rap on drums.
 We look forward to seeing you.

 –Mike Horsfall, Director of Jazz